 "I feel that there will be actual bloodshed," laments Friedman.
 "I think that there is some subset of these guys — and I say guys incisively — who are not going to just say they lost and go home.
 I think certainly you're going to see a wild increase in online harassment and abuse.
 Just the acting out of anger will be terrifying.
 I would be surprised if it doesn't result in some real world flesh and blood violence.
 It's very scary.
 I think that violent — both online and off — will be both anti-Semitic and misogynist and racist."

 Socially tolerated targeting of women writers online in these ways was a canary in the coalmine.

-More articles in WMC Speech Project by Category: Feminism, Online harassment
+More articles by Category: Feminism, Online harassment

 More articles by Tag: Activism and advocacy, Alt-Right, Cross-platform harassment, Doxing, Intersectionality, Rape and death threats